-For decades, carbon steel was the metal of choice for professional chefs while remaining largely unknown to home cooks, who stuck to their Teflon-coated pans and thick-bottomed cast iron skillets.
+For decades, carbon steel was the metal of choice for professional chefs while remaining largely unknown to home cooks, who stuck to their non-stick pans and thick-bottomed cast iron skillets.

 Lately, partly thanks to YouTubers and food bloggers, partly as a response to the scandal surrounding the decades long-use of the toxic chemical called perfluorooctanoic acid (PFOA) in the manufacture of non-stick coatings, carbon steel has been turning into a more and more popular choice of metal for the everyday cook.

 Carbon steel pans heat up not only quickly but also evenly, without cold spots.
 Like cast iron, they can retain heat for a long time, but they also rust and need to be seasoned.
 Carbon steel pans are 1/3 lighter than cast iron, making them easier to carry around and maneuver.

 Using a carbon steel pan feels, in terms of the cooking experience that you get, as if you’re frying foods in a hybrid of cast iron and stainless steel that takes the best of both worlds.
 You get the even heating of cast iron coupled with the lightness and versatility of stainless steel.

 Carbon steel pans are worth every single penny.
 They’re versatile, long-lasting, reasonably priced, and compatible with every type of stove.
 Sure, they need to be seasoned and can’t go in the dishwasher, but that’s a small price to pay for the convenience and performance you get.

 Carbon steel is an alloy that contains 0.05% to 3.8% carbon by weight.
 Carbon is added to steel to give it strength, and the carbon contents of this type of steel makes any piece of cookware made out of it virtually indestructible.